cscart/docs/en/user_guide/shipping_and_taxes/shipping_methods/manual_shipping_methods/set_free_shipping.rst

    .. important::

-       Set the **Rate calculation** of this method to *Manual (by defined rate area)*.
+       Set the **Rate calculation** of this method to *Manual (by rate areas)*.
 This way you can specify the shipping cost on the different conditions.

 #.
 Go to the **Shipping time and rates** tab.